saksham132/saksham132.github.io/README.md

 ## 🧬 About Me

 I am a biomedical researcher passionate about innovating genomic tools and computational approaches to address key biological questions and human diseases.
-I completed my undergrad in mechanical engineering from IIT Kanpur, where my curiosity in cellular biology and genomics inspired me to transition into bioscience research.
+I completed my undergrad in mechanical engineering from **IIT Kanpur**, where my curiosity in cellular biology and genomics inspired me to transition into bioscience research.

 As a **Post-baccalaureate Scholar** at the **Fred Hutch Cancer Center** in Seattle, I investigated RIT1-driven lung cancer utilizing single-cell and epigenomic methods.
 I have gained a strong background in genomics, with training in both experimental data generation and computational analysis.
 My long-term goal is to become an independent investigator developing innovative approaches in cancer biology and genomics and contribute to advancement of human health.